Turkish Airlines Flight 452

-Turkish Airlines Flight 452 was a scheduled domestic passenger flight operated by a Boeing 727-2F2 of Turkish Airlines that crashed near Isparta on 19 September 1976 while en route from Istanbul Atatürk Airport to Antalya Airport, killing all 154 occupants on board.
+Turkish Airlines Flight 452 was a scheduled domestic passenger flight operated by a Boeing 727-2F2 of Turkish Airlines that crashed near Isparta on 19 September 1976 while en route from Milan, Italy, to Antalya Airport, via Atatürk Airport, Istanbul, Turkey, killing all 154 occupants on board.
 The crash is the deadliest aviation accident in Turkey's history.

-The aircraft arrived in Istanbul from Italy and took off again at 22:45 local time.
+The aircraft arrived in Istanbul from Milan, Italy, and took off again at 22:45 local time.
 The pilots started descending towards Antalya at 23:11 with the captain in the passenger cabin.
 The plane crashed at around 23:20 into the Karatepe Hill near Isparta, about 100 km from the destination, after the first officer mistook the city lights of Isparta for the runway of Antalya Airport, despite warnings from the controller at Antalya.

 Most passengers were heading to Antalya for vacation and were not Turkish.
 The bodies of 18 Italian victims were buried at a cemetery near Isparta instead of being sent to Italy.
 A member of the Grand National Assembly of Turkey also died in the crash.

+Background

-Aircraft and crew
+Aircraft

-The aircraft involved was a Boeing 727-2F2 (Note: "F2" is the Boeing customer code of Turkish Airlines.) registered as TC-JBH.
+The aircraft involved, manufactured by Boeing in 1974, was a Boeing 727-2F2 (Note: "F2" is the Boeing customer code of Turkish Airlines.) registered as TC-JBH.
 The aircraft first flew on 11 November 1974.
 The plane was delivered to the airline on 1 December.
 TC-JBH was named Antalya, coincidentally the destination of the flight.

+Crew

-The captain was Celâl Topçuoğlu and the first officer was Sacit Soğangöz.
-Also on board were flight engineer Ahmet Bursalı and technician Muhittin Güçlü.
+The flight crew consisted of Captain Celâl Topçuoğlu, First Officer Sacit Soğangöz, Flight Engineer Ahmet Bursalı, and technician Muhittin Güçlü.
 The four cabin crew members were Feyzan Güngör, Neriman Düzelli, Kâmuran Küçükkoşum and Canan Dinç.
 Three Turkish Airlines employees, scheduled to fly a McDonnell Douglas DC-9 from Antalya to Istanbul the next morning, were also deadheading on the flight.